The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Rendering Periodic Reports

-Templating engine could be also very useful when rendering periodic reports.
+The templating engine can also be very useful for rendering periodic reports.
 You’ll need to add the quarkus-scheduler and quarkus-qute extensions first.
 In your pom.xml file, add:

 <dependency>